Cordyceps Sinensis vs Militaris: Comparing Benefits, Risks, & More

 Both varieties of cordyceps may have similar benefits, including anti-inflammatory, antioxidant, antidiabetic, anti-aging effects, and more.

 As we mentioned, natural Cordyceps is a parasitic fungus that typically infects the larvae of insects and transforms into a unique mushroom-like structure.
 This natural phenomenon led to its discovery and subsequent use in traditional medicine.
-Cordyceps has been valued for its potential to enhance vitality, improve endurance, and boost overall health.
+Despite rumors, Cordyceps is not psychedelic, but it is valued for its potential benefits, like enhancing vitality, improving endurance, and boosting overall health.

 In fact, the potential benefits of Cordyceps are expansive and may include (pending more expansive human trials):